 - Give Sufficient Airflow

-Open up the case to provide more room for PC to breath.
-The laptop user use flat surface for better air inflow
+Open up the case to provide more room for the PC to breathe.
+The laptop user use a flat surface for better air inflow

 - Download PC Fan Speed Control Software

 Download SpeedFan or MSI Afterburner to manually control PC fan speed.
 Use these programs only if PC fans are connected with the motherboard.

 Where PC fans are directly connected with the power supply, then the above-mentioned programs will not work, So buy fan controller hardware